 It also keeps blond hair from turning green.

 TRISWIM makes swimmer body wash for adults, too.
-Both versions neutralize chlorine, bromine, salt water, and minerals from hard water.
+Both versions neutralize chlorine, bromine, saltwater, and minerals from hard water.

 It defends against prickly dots, pool rash, and eczema caused by the chemicals and minerals.
 It also keeps your child’s hair from becoming gummy, like straw, or discolored.

-The formula has a citrus mango scent.
+This kids body wash formula has a citrus mango scent.

 It nourished the skin with aloe, chamomile, and watercress, among other things.
 And it’s free of gluten and parabens.